EvidenSE/ArCatch/README.md

 # ArCatch

 ArCatch is a tool for static-architecture conformance checking of exception handling design, which deals with the **Exception Handling Degradation** problem.
-ArCatch aims at enforcing exception handling design decisions in Java projects, providing:
+ArCatch is composed of two main parts:
-* A declarative DSL for expressing design constraints regarding the exception handling implementation; and
+* A specification language to express architectural elements, map the architectural elements into implementation ones, and define exception handling anti-degradation rules; and
-* A design rule checker to automatically verify the exception handling conformance.
+* A design rule checker to automatically perform the conformance checking and generates conformance reports.

+ArCatch is implemented in Java and its current version provides support only for Java programs.

 ArCatch in 5 steps
 ------------------